ASZhrani/Quest2XInput/README.md

 ## Usage Instructions

-1. Connect your Meta Quest controllers to your computer via USB or Bluetooth.
+1. Connect your Meta Quest controllers to your computer via the Meta Quest App.
 2. Run the program by navigating to the build directory and executing the binary:

    ```bash